kuka-kr16-l6/Motion-control-solutions-for-an-industrial-manipulator/README.md

 ## 🧑‍🏫 Supervisors

 We are grateful for the support and mentorship of our supervisors:
-- Dr. [Ahmed Saad]
+- Dr. Ahmed Saad
-- Dr. [Gamal Abd elnaser]
+- Dr. Gamal Abd elnaser

----

-## 🤝 Contributions

-This is an educational and collaborative project.
-Contributions from students, researchers, and robotics enthusiasts are welcome!

 ---